Background Events - June 1940

 The

-whalers took ammunition ship NGAKAO with engine troubles into Scapa Flow.
+took ammunition ship NGAKAO with engine troubles

 Destroyer

-VISCOUNT arrived at
+VISCOUNT

 Scapa Flow at 0400/14th with the Narvik store ships.